Tomahawk01/Feather-Engine/README.md

 <ins>**3.
 Run the Engine:**</ins>

-If you are using Visual Studio 2022 press `F5` key.
+If you are using Visual Studio 2022 choose `Release` build and press `F5`.

 ## Technologies used
 * [SDL2](https://github.com/libsdl-org/SDL) for windowing and input functionality